qlever-dev/qlever-docs/docs/quickstart.md

 ```

 There are many more commands and options, see `qlever --help` for general help, `qlever <command> --help` for help on a specific command, or just use the autocompletion.

+## Code and further documentation

+The code for the `qlever` command-line tool can be found at
+https://github.com/qlever-dev/qlever-control.
+There you also find more
+information on the usage on macOS and Windows, for usage with your own dataset,
+and for developers.